mp-062 - mp-062 - Medical Policies

 - peripheral arterial disease; and/or

 - abdominal aortic aneurysm; and/or

 - first degree family member with history of early (males before age 55 and females before age 65) cardiovascular event

-Measurement of high sensitivity C-reactive protein is considered not medically necessary and investigational when performed for screening or first line testing.
+Measurement of high sensitivity C-reactive protein is considered investigational when performed for screening or first line testing.

 Summary of Evidence

 Scientific evidence supports the theory that hs-CRP is a strong and independent marker for future heart events in patients who have already been assessed to be at a 10 to 20% greater risk than the average individual.
 Based on this information, use of the hs-CRP test to further evaluate this group of patients may result in a change in treatment and/or lifestyles that could decrease the risk for future cardiac events.